luizbgomide/sovereign/combat.md

 A target that is entirely unsuspecting of danger is subject to execution attacks.
 A subject that is expecting danger or alert to potential harm cannot be targeted by an execution attack.

-A ranged execution attack requires one full minute of aiming, waiting, and adjusting on the part of the would-be sniper.
+A ranged execution attack requires one full minute of aiming, waiting, and adjusting.
 Any disturbance during this time will spoil the shot.
 After spending this time, the assassin may make a DEX/Shoot skill check.
-The difficulty is 6 for an attack within two meters, 8 for an attack within the weapon’s normal range, or 10 for one at the weapon’s long range.
-On a success, the attack hits; the victim’s Armor Class is ignored.
+The DC is 6 for an attack within two meters, 8 for an attack within the weapon’s normal range, or 10 for one at the weapon’s long range.
+On a success, the attack hits; the victim’s AC is ignored.

 A melee execution attack requires one full minute of near proximity to the target, watching for just the right opening and getting to within melee range of the victim.
 If this time is granted, the assassin may make a melee attack, automatically hitting.

 When a target is hit with an execution attack they must make a Physical saving throw at a penalty equal to the assailant’s combat skill.
-On a failure, they are immediately reduced to zero HP and Mortally Wounded, or knocked unconscious if the weapon was non-lethal.
+On a failure, they are immediately reduced to zero HP and Mortally Injured, or knocked unconscious if the weapon was non-lethal.

 If they succeed on the save, they still take maximum damage from the hit.